Sharing some ideas that are inspiring us as we embark upon a shared girls’ room and a nursery design

 I hesitate to ever let Charlotte see this because I know she’d want a canopy bed, but we only have 8′ ceilings and it would just make the room feel so tiny.
 But I love the feel of white beds and the floral accent wall behind them.

-So I’m planning now for the future as well.
+So I’m planning now for the future as well when these little kids will turn into older kids.

 Light, bright, airy, yet still cozy!
 That’s what I think when I see this room.
-A room like this will be several years down the road for us, but I know it’ll be here before I know it.
+I love the use of soft pink in this kids room (and that’s coming from a girl who DOES NOT like pink).
+A shared girls room like this will be several years down the road for us, but I know it’ll be here before I know it.

-Okay, so this is technically a boy’s room, but to me this screams gender neutral shared kid’s space!
+Okay, so this is technically a boy’s room, but to me this screams gender-neutral room!
 How cute is that green crib for some nursery inspiration?
 I love that this showcases more so of what we’ll be experiencing the first couple years of a shared girls’ room.

 So, that’s what’s inspiring my design mind at the moment.

 It’s clear I’m not the “themed nursery” kinda girl.
-I’m about colors and hopefully creating a space that will grow with the girls as they grow.
+I’m about soft colors with a pop of fun colors (I’m boring but I’m not a narcissist) and hopefully creating a space that will grow with the girls as they grow.
 Bunk beds?
 Who knows?
 Removing the closet door to make stuff fit?
 Things could get wild, you never know!

 In the meantime, I’m going to be dreaming up more ideas and projects for Jordan to do in their room while I sit in the living room binge watching true crime docs to relax.